 NPS’s primary drawback is that it is designed to be an on-premise RADIUS solution for Active Directory environments.
 Cloud integration of NPS also has other significant downsides, even with other Microsoft-owned cloud-based solutions like Azure AD (Microsoft Entra ID).
 If you want to use Azure with NPS, you will require a separate authentication server or proxy to achieve cloud authentication.
 These operations are not only challenging to configure and maintain but time-consuming and relatively expensive.

-Furthermore, the traditional RADIUS servers installed on-site are prone to several security issues and vulnerabilities.
-Windows RADIUS servers have a number of vulnerabilities of their own that hackers frequently take advantage of in zero-day attacks.
+Furthermore, traditional RADIUS servers installed on-site are prone to several security issues and vulnerabilities.
+Windows RADIUS servers have a number of vulnerabilities of their own that hackers frequently exploit in zero-day attacks.
 In addition, they require a lot of time and expertise to set up and maintain.

 Due to its physical accessibility, the NPS server’s on-premise presence makes it vulnerable to various physical security threats, from intruders to disasters – or just power outages.
 Given the costs of maintaining highly-secure physical locations, there’s rarely a circumstance in which on-prem works out to be cheaper than cloud RADIUS.